 The moment the Fantail appeared in my vision was a moment of engaged wonder.
-I welcomed wordless awe desiring to honor its maker while considering my words could not give full disclosure of my innermost joy I welcomed a desire to honor its maker in this painting.
+Knowing my words could not give full disclosure of my innermost joy I welcomed a desire to honor its maker in this painting.

-The oil painting offered me new challenges, creating brushstrokes depicting feather movement stopped in time.
-I was also challenged to paint the fungi and moss detail on the tree trunk.
+The painting offered new challenges, creating brushstrokes depicting feather movements stopped in time and paint fungi with moss details.

 My use of the artisans’ greenstone

 Beyond culture, skin color, religion, and politics into the heart of life where creative expression has pure motives you will discover the story, in the artisan’s greenstone.

 This story imagines the inquisitive heart, captured, hooked, and meeting with wisdom and council through a work created with great dexterity.
-This is one of heaven’s gifts and revelations that add purpose and pleasure to discover.
+This is one of heaven’s gifts and revelations that adds purpose and pleasure for inquisitive minds to discover.

-Discovering the mystery brings with it a sense of awe, for those who understand, the peace of God, beyond understanding, which does add rest. answering mysteries of our existence and echoing contentment in man’s creative enterprise.
+The mystery brings with it a sense of awe, and enlightenment, where the peace of God, beyond understanding, adds rest.